Image

 Known for her cut paper, collage-based work and her large-scale, immersive installations, Bowdoin investigates the potential intersections of the visual and the literary, channeling the experience of reading into the activity of drawing, while reimagining our relationship to the environment.

 About the Artist: Natasha Bowdoin (b.
-1981, West Kennebunk, ME) is a graduate of the Tyler School of Art (MFA in Painting, 2007) and Brandeis University (BA in classics and studio art, 2003).
-Bowdoin has held a number of artist residencies including at the Core Program, Museum of Fine Arts Houston (2008-2010), the Roswell AIR Program (2013) and the Bemis Center for Contemporary Art (2012).
-Bowdoin has had numerous gallery and museum exhibitions over the past decade throughout the United States and Europe, including recent solo exhibitions: In the Night Garden at the Amon Carter Museum in Fort Worth (2020- 21), Sideways to the Sun at the Moody Center for the Arts (2019) and Maneater at the Massachusetts Museum of Contemporary Art in North Adams, MA (2018-20).
-Bowdoin lives and works in Houston, and teaches studio art at Rice University.
+1981, West Kennebunk, ME) graduated with an MFA in painting from the Tyler School of Art in 2007 and obtained a BA in classics and studio art from Brandeis University in 2003.
+Bowdoin has held a number of artist residencies including at the Core Program, the Museum of Fine Arts, Houston (2008–2010), the Roswell Artist-in-Residence Program (2013), and the Bemis Center for Contemporary Arts (2012).
+Bowdoin has had numerous gallery and museum exhibitions throughout the United States and Europe, including the solo exhibitions In the Night Garden at the Amon Carter Museum of American Art in Fort Worth (2020–2021), Sideways to the Sun at the Moody Center for the Arts (2019), and Maneater at the Massachusetts Museum of Contemporary Art in North Adams, MA (2018–2020).
+Bowdoin is an Associate Professor of art at Rice University and lives and works in Houston.